fernando-mc/redmondpython.com/content/lectures/intro.md

 # Installation

-First, you might already have Python installed.
+First, you might already have Python3 installed (Python2 is retiring in 2020).

 1. Open a terminal or command prompt.
 2. Type `python` and hit **ENTER**.